1996 Bulgarian presidential election

 Presidential elections were held in Bulgaria on 27 October 1996, with a second round on 3 November.
-The result was a victory for Petar Stoyanov of the United Democratic Forces, who won 59.7% of the vote in the second round.
+A presidential primary was held earlier in 1996, which resulted in Petar Stoyanov of the United Democratic Forces being selected as the candidate of the three largest opposition parties.
+He won with 59.7% of the vote in the second round.
 Voter turnout was 63.3% in the first round and 61.8% in the second.